AI-ffinity/nmr_tutorials/Sample_Preparation/NMR_Experiments/No_Glycerol.md

 The process assumes you are starting with a series of protein aliquots (e.g., 6 × 100 μL, 300 μM assumed) and guides you through:

-- Thawing frozen (-80 °C) aliquots
+- Thawing frozen (-80 °C) aliquots and spinning them to remove debris
 - Concentration of the protein solution
 - Measurement of protein concentration
 - Addition of Acetyl-CoA (AcCoA) to achieve a 1:1 molar ratio (if applicable)